senzing-garage/template-python/README.md

 ### Prerequisites for CLI

 The following tasks need to be complete before proceeding.
-These are "one time tasks" which may already have been completed.
+These are "one-time tasks" which may already have been completed.

 1. Install system dependencies:
     1. Use `apt` based installation for Debian, Ubuntu and